Send the link below via email or IMCopy

 Is it controversial?

-Huck's moral crisis forces the reader to question what is wrong in society and asks the individual not to accept respectable morality.
+Huck's moral crisis forces the reader to question what is wrong in society and asks the individual to make up their own mind about morality and ethics.

 The Adventures of Huckleberry Finn continues the story from The Adventures of Tom Sawyer